Solid South

-The Solid South or the Southern bloc was the electoral voting bloc of the states of the Southern United States for issues that were regarded as particularly important to the interests of Democrats in those states.
-The Southern bloc existed especially between the end of Reconstruction in 1877 and the passage of the Civil Rights Act in 1964.
-During this period, the Democratic Party overwhelmingly controlled southern state legislatures, and most local, state and federal officeholders in the South were Democrats.
-During the late 1800s and early 1900s, Southern Democrats disenfranchised blacks in all Southern states, along with a few non-Southern states doing the same as well.
-This resulted essentially in a one-party system, in which a candidate's victory in Democratic primary elections was tantamount to election to the office itself.
-White primaries were another means that the Democrats used to consolidate their political power, excluding blacks from voting in primaries.
+The Solid South was the electoral voting bloc for the Democratic Party in the Southern United States between the end of the Reconstruction era in 1877 and the Civil Rights Act of 1964.
+In the aftermath of the Compromise of 1877 and the failure of the Lodge Bill of 1890, Southern Democrats disenfranchised nearly all blacks in all the former states of the Confederate States of America during the late 19th century and the early 20th century.

+During this period, the Democratic Party controlled southern state legislatures and most local, state and federal officeholders in the South were Democrats.
+This resulted in a one-party system, in which a candidate's victory in Democratic primary elections was tantamount to election to the office itself.
+White primaries were another means that the Democrats used to consolidate their political power, excluding blacks from voting.